tunchunairarko/react-private-teleconference-call/README.md

 # WebRTC video chat app with ReactJS
+Private teleconferencing app using react and webrtc.
+Extremely useful for telepresence robotics.
+Set your own unique IDs on the Express side of the app.
+To see the original fork documentation, scroll below.

+Original fork documentation
 ## Synopsis
 WebRTC audio/video conferencing app with user authentication using ReactJS.
 ## Motivation